Chapter 2

 (2.26)

-The adv rules of (2.26) fall into four different types that depend on the value of the first parameter:
+The adv rules of (2.26) are of five types that depend on the value of the first parameter:

 2.7 Adjective words

-Table 2.8 sets out the range of support for different kinds of adjectives.
-Parse integration is achieved with the adj rules of (2.27).
+Table 2.8 sets out the range of support for adjective words.
+Parse integration follows from the adj rules of (2.27).

 Table 2.8: Tags for adjective words